III. The Crimson Crew

 We shook on the knowledge and slid behind the wheels of our rides.
 In no time at all, the caravan had hit the road to El Quemado.

 Night in the desert always held something sensual over me.
 The air was cooler, yet warmer.
 Never hot.
 The sky wasn’t ever black; always topaz with a flecks of white and red dotting it.
 Even my Hilux felt different.
 She felt soothed by the midnight air.
 I could pin her gas to the ground and she’d never roar.
-She’d hum ever step of the way up the speedometer.
+She’d hum every step of the way up the speedometer.

 I kept eyes on the band as they drove behind us.
 Rory and Harry were cruising right along, but it was Fay that worried me.
 She was twice as mad as any of us behind the wheel, and I could feel the ground shake as she pushed her dear ol’ Caddy to his limits.
 Good Lord could she make her country girl timbre cut clean through the midnight air when she wanted to.